harsha123e/prompt-engineering-projects/Job-Search-Prompt/README.md

 # Job Search Prompt 🔍

+⚠️ Disclaimer: This prompt only fetches publicly available job listings.
+Platforms requiring login or dynamic content (like LinkedIn) may not be fully supported.
+Treat this as a discovery aid, not a complete job board replacement.

 A structured AI prompt system that automates your job search by curating remote job listings tailored to your skills, preferences, and keywords — saving hours of manual work across job boards.

 ## 🎯 What It Does